7 Steps of the Home Buying Process

 Closing Day: Closings are held at the title/escrow company or attorney’s offices.
 This is when the note, deed, bill and title documents are signed.
 When all the paperwork is executed, proceeds are released to the seller.

-There you have it, the seven distinct steps of the home buying process!
-Hopefully, you know more about each phase, feel more comfortable about the road ahead.
-Your agent (hopefully a REALTOR®) will be able to expertly guide you through each point.
-A good loan officer can also bring clarity.
-With everyone working as a team, you’ll be in good hands the whole way.
+There you have it, the seven steps of the home buying process!
+Hopefully, you now know more about each phase and feel more comfortable about the road ahead of you.
+Your real estate agent will be able to assist you and answer your questions through each part of the home buying timeline.
+What's more, your lender can also provide answers, too.
+With everyone working as a team, you'll be in good hands the whole way.